melonexe/Calrec-Apollo-Artemis-Panel-Puller/README.md

 ## About

 The Panel Puller came about from my frustration with removing Artemis and Apollo panels from consoles while working in support.
-This is the final version after many iterations which can be found scattered around the office in various colours.
+This is the final version after many iterations which can be found scattered around the office in various colours (See Above!)

 ---